Ch1keen/pwntools-ruby/README.md

 More features and details can be found in the [documentation](http://www.rubydoc.info/github/Ch1keen/pwntools-ruby/master/frames).

 You might want a local copy of the documentation.
-First, clone the repository, and run `rdoc`.
+First, clone the repository, and run `yard`.
 You can find `doc/index.html` in the repository, this is the index page of the document.

 ## Installation